codenowinc/level_one_curriculum/back_end_development/add_todos_to_the_database_with_an_html_form.md

 ...
 ```

+Now got to your live application and navigate to the /todo/new route.
+Enter in the information for a new todo and hit submit.
+You should be taken to the show page for the todo you just created!

 Now that we know how to create new todo objects with a form, it's time to learn how to edit, update, and delete todos!

 ## Commit and Push to GitHub